Micah Zandee-Hart: College

-Professional career
+Professional

 Zandee-Hart joined the Professional Women's Hockey Players Association and their boycott of professional women's hockey in the 2020–21 season, playing in Calgary.

 On September 8, 2023, New York of the newly-created Professional Women's Hockey League (PWHL) announced that they had signed Zandee-Hart, along with American forwards Abby Roque and Alex Carpenter, to three-year contracts as part of the league's pre-draft free agency period.
 On December 21, 2023, she was named the first-ever captain of the team.
 She was also chosen as the team's player representative for the PWHL Players Association (PWHLPA), the league's labour union.

+On November 5, 2025, she signed a one-year contract with the Sirens through the 2026–27 season.